pulumi/docs/content/docs/guides/continuous-delivery/pulumi-kubernetes-operator.md

 When the Stack is processed and deployed by the operator, NGINX will be created in the same cluster as the operator.
-This is because the NGINX Pulumi program does not explicitly use a [Kubernetes Provider resource][k8s-provider], and the Operator makes it's ServiceAccount credentials available to Stacks that rely on the [default, ambient kubeconfig credentials][default-kubeconfig].
+This is because the NGINX Pulumi program does not explicitly use a [Kubernetes Provider resource][k8s-provider], and the Operator makes its ServiceAccount credentials available to Stacks that rely on the [default, ambient kubeconfig credentials][default-kubeconfig].

-To adjust what in-cluster API resource provisioning is or is not allowed is simply a matter of adjusting the role permissions for the operator.
+The role permissions for the operator can be adjusted to control what in-cluster API resources are allowed.

 [nginx-stack]: https://github.com/metral/pulumi-nginx/blob/master/index.ts
 [k8s-provider]: {{< relref "/docs/reference/pkg/kubernetes/provider" >}}